 Remember, dividends are not guaranteed and depend on a company’s profits.
 That’s why it’s always important to buy a stock because you believe it has long-term potential.
 One other risk is that dividend stocks do not usually enjoy the high growth that new and younger companies do.
 Learn more about growth investing here.

-For access to our shortlist of market-beating stocks, start your free trial with MyWallSt right now.
+For access to our shortlist of market-beating stocks, start your free access with MyWallSt right now.
 Get on the path to financial freedom by subscribing today.

 Nicole's favorite stock is Etsy because she loves its original and handmade items.
 She believes people are going to stop buying mass-produced items and start purchasing ‘one of a kind’ fashions and furnishings.
 In a world of sameness, Etsy has the advantage.